 National Capacity Building Programme

-Our support for building and maintaining sector capacity is focused on the sustainable management and development of the historic environment.
+We focus our support on work which promotes the conservation, understanding and sustainable management and development of the historic environment.

 We aim to ensure that those eligible activities and projects for which there is a lack of alternative sources of funding are our highest priorities for support.

 Targets for support

 - National-level projects and activities that champion, support and enable third-sector organisations and voluntary groups, to reduce heritage at risk and sustainably manage heritage assets by engaging more effectively in the historic environment;

 - Support for statutory consultees to provide advice to local authorities to achieve the sustainable management of change in the historic environment;

 - Projects which enable national third-sector organisations to reduce their reliance on public funding and to increase their effectiveness in their work with the historic environment.

 Applications must refer to the Historic England Corporate Plan, and identify how they will align with our strategic objectives and activities, and in particular, how they will meet the outcomes of the real-world impacts and specified outcomes of the logic model.
 Applications will also be assessed against the Historic England Public Value Framework and it is advised that applicants consult this when submitting an application.
 If your activity or project is local/regional in scope, please look at our regional capacity building grants programme.